 Best Beard Styles Based on Face Shape

-However, there’s no doubting the fact that beards have made a massive comeback (as has vinyl, but that’s a whole another story) and are definitely fully in fashion at the moment—with men from all walks of life now proudly sporting full beards and other popular facial hair styles.
+However, there’s no doubting the fact that beards have made a massive comeback (as has vinyl, but that’s a whole another story) and are definitely fully in fashion at the moment—with men from all walks of life now proudly sporting full beards and other popular facial hairstyles.

-Still, while beards may be considered super stylish and manly nowadays, it doesn’t mean that all facial hair styles fall into this category, as it takes the right kind of man with the right kind of face to pull off the bearded look.
+Still, while beards on men’s faces may be considered super stylish and manly nowadays, it doesn’t mean that all facial hairstyles fall into this category, as it takes the right kind of man with the right kind of face to pull off the bearded look.

-Best Beard Styles of 2016 and Beyond
+Best Beard Styles of 2023

 #1 Full Beard

-- Recomended beard oil: Mountaineer Brand Natural Beard Oil
+- Recomended beard oil: Mountaineer Brand Natural Beard Oil here on Amazon

 #2 Tight Beard

-- Recommended beard trimmer: Norelco Multigroom All-in-One Grooming Kit
+- Recommended beard trimmer: Norelco Multigroom All-in-One Grooming Kit here on Amazon

 #3 Short Box Beard